 Editor in Chief

-Tim Wright is Emeritus Professor of Chinese Studies at the University of Sheffield, UK.
-Earlier he spent twenty years in Australia, where he taught Chinese Studies at Murdoch University and was President of the Chinese Studies Association of Australia, 1997-9.
+Tim Wright is Emeritus Professor of Chinese Studies at the University of Sheffield, UK and Adjunct Professor in the School of Humanities, University of Western Australia.
 His research focuses on modern Chinese economic history, especially economic fluctuations in the 1920s and 1930s, and on China’s contemporary political economy, particularly in relation to the coal industry.
 His publications include Coal Mining in China’s Economy and Society, 1895–1937 (Cambridge: Cambridge University Press, 1984), The Chinese Economy in the Early Twentieth Century: Recent Chinese Studies (London: Macmillan, 1992) and The Political Economy of the Chinese Coal Industry: Black Gold and Blood-stained Coal (London: Routledge, 2012).
-Since returning to the UK in 2000 he has served as President of the British Association for Chinese Studies (2008-11) and Vice-President of the European Association of Chinese Studies (2006-8).
-He is currently acting as Chair of the China Panel at the British Academy.
+He has taught Chinese history, politics and economics at Murdoch University, Western Australia and the University of Sheffield.
+He has served as President of the Chinese Studies Association of Australia (1997-9), President of the British Association for Chinese Studies (2008-11) and Vice-President of the European Association of Chinese Studies (2006-8).
+He is currently living in Western Australia.

 FOUNDING EDITORIAL BOARD

 * = recently published